-Action Number Action Action Timeframe Ranking Score Who is Responsible Approx Cost to Description and Evaluation of Action Hazards Mitigated?
-Affected Location in What Cost Will Pay For How Funded Town Town Utility, Crash, Haz Mat #54- 2015 Update the Zoning Ordinance to Comply with NFIP Requirements to Reduce the Impact of Flood & River Hazards Suncook River Plan Action Short Term 1-2 Years then Ongoing 66 Planning Board \$0 The Zoning Ordinance needs to be updated as new requirements to the National Flood Insurance Program are necessary for retention of NFIP participation.
+Action Number Action Action Timeframe Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
+Affected Location in Town How Funded Utility, Crash, Haz Mat Short Term 1-2 Years then Ongoing Planning Board \$0 The Zoning Ordinance needs to be updated as new requirements to the National Flood Insurance Program are necessary for retention of NFIP participation.
 The Floodplain Ordinance protects life and property by regulating distance of structures to flood hazard areas, regulating elevation, clarifying definitions, regulating new structures and encroachments, stating duties of the Code Enforcement Officer, etc. In 2010, the Town adopted the recommended updates to the ordinance.
 The existing ordinance is amended with federal updates on a recurring basis.
-Regular activity whenever Haz Mat Flood, Scouring & Erosion, Wind, Winter, Tropical, River Ice Jam Floodplains Cost is \$0 due to in-kind staff and/or volunteer labor, and language is provided by the NH Office of Energy and Planning.
-N/A 4.0 updates are required by FEMA a #60- 2015 Develop IT Security Procedures to Reduce the Risk of Cyberattack Short Term 1-2 Years then Ongoing 66 Town Administrat or \$0 Development of town wide IT security procedures will lessen the frequency and magnitude of cyber terrorist acts.
+Regular activity whenever updates are required by FEMA Flood, Scouring & Erosion, Wind, Winter, Tropical, River Ice Jam · Cost is \$0 due to in-kind staff and/or volunteer labor, and language is provided by the NH Office of Energy and Planning.
+N/A 2015 Procedures to Reduce the Risk of Cyberattack then Ongoing Town Administrat or Development of town wide IT security procedures will lessen the frequency and magnitude of cyber terrorist acts.
 Town has an update policy and a consultant.
 Multiple Departments need access to cloud and the IT consultant sets this up.
-Tech, Cyber Town Facility Computer Systems Cost is \$0 for in-kind staff and/or volunteer labor conducted during normal duties N/A #61- 2015 Develop Spill and Chemical Response Plan for Allenstown Wastewater Treatment Facility to Reduce the Long Term Risk Haz Mat Short Term 1-2 Years 69 Allenstown Wastewater \$0 Original in 1990, updated Mar 2013.
+Tech, Cyber Computer Systems Cost is \$0 for in-kind staff and/or volunteer labor conducted during normal duties N/A Develop Spill and Chemical Response Plan for Allenstown Wastewater Treatment Facility to Reduce the Long Term Risk Haz Mat Short Term 1-2 Years 69 Allenstown Wastewater \$0 Original in 1990, updated Mar 2013.
 Required for MS4 compliance and EPA regulations that pertain to the Wastewater Treatment Facility (WWTF).
-Earthquake, Haz Mat, River, Health, Water Quality Downtown , Merrimack River Cost is \$0 for in-kind staff and/or volunteer labor conducted during normal duties N/A
+Earthquake, Haz Mat, River, Health, Water Quality , Merrimack River Cost is \$0 for in-kind staff and/or volunteer labor conducted during normal duties N/A